-The category assigned to unclassified employees in the academic service, whether the service is teaching, research, extension, administration, or other.
+The category assigned to employees in the academic service, whether the service is teaching, research, extension, administration, or other.
 Academic rank is distinguished from professional faculty without rank and includes Professor, Associate Professor, Assistant Professor, Instructor, Senior Instructor, Research Associate, Faculty Research Assistant, Senior Faculty Research Assistant, and Lecturer.
-Refer to http://oregonstate.edu/admin/aa/faculty-handbook-contents.
+Refer to the Office of Faculty Affairs Faculty Handbook.

-A search lasting two weeks (13 calendar days) or less in duration; requires approval from the business center HR Manager.
+An academic or professional faculty search lasting 13 calendar days or less in duration; requires approval from University Human Resources.

 Affirmative Action Search Advocate

-Appointed by the Dean or Department Head/Chair and trained by the Office of Equity & Inclusion, and the AASA ensures accountability to OSU’s equal opportunity principles, affirmative action practices, and diversity values.
+Appointed by the Dean or Department Head/Chair and trained by the Office of Equal Opportunity and Access, and the AASA ensures accountability to OSU’s equal opportunity principles, affirmative action practices, and diversity values.
 The AASA helps committees recognize the potential for specific cognitive and structural biases in the search process.

 Annual Tenure (Tenure-Track) Appointment

 An appointment given to faculty employed at .50 FTE or more who are serving in a probationary status for indefinite tenure.